Russian–German Legion

-The Russian–German Legion was a military unit set up in 1812 by the banished Graf Peter of Oldenburg on the instigation of Tsar Alexander I of Russia.
+The Russian–German Legion was a military formation of the Imperial Russian Army raised in August 1812 in Reval by Peter I, Grand Duke of Oldenburg after being instigated by Alexander I of Russia.

 Formation

 Its first commander was Oberst von Arentsschild, and it was formed from non-French prisoners and deserters left behind in Russia during and after the French invasion earlier that year.
 Although called the "Russo-German Legion", the legion included Dutchmen and Belgians, who were also called up to join.
 Those prisoners of war wanting to join, were enlisted in the rank they had held in the French army.
+It also consisted of patriotic Germans.

-It was formed to fight against Napoleon as part of the Imperial Russian army but was paid by Russia's ally, Great Britain.
+It was formed to fight against Napoleon as part of the Imperial Russian army, but was paid by Russia's ally, Great Britain.
 Ernst Moritz Arndt, the private secretary to the pro-Russian Heinrich Friedrich Karl vom und zum Stein, acted as head propagandist to entrants to the Legion.
 He stayed in Saint Petersburg from 1812 onwards and attracted entrants by winning them over to fight to liberate Germany from its French occupying forces.

 Structure

-The Russian–German Legion was 9,379 strong in total and consisted of eight infantry battalions, one company of Jägers, two regiments of hussars and two batteries of horse artillery.
+Originally of one infantry battalion, one hussar regiment, one jager company and one horse battery by the end if 1813 the Russian–German Legion was 9,379 strong in total and consisted of seven infantry battalions, one company of Jägers, two regiments of hussars, two batteries of horse artillery and one foot battery and park company.
+An eighth battalion was planned but not formed.

-Carl von Clausewitz was among notable soldiers of the Legion.
+The legion was originally equipped by the Russians (see images) and the Hussar regiment was recorded as still dressed as such during the Hundred Days Campaign.
+Richard Knotel presumed the other arms were still wearing the old uniforms, but cloth was supplied to the infantry regiments.

+Carl von Clausewitz, Ernst Moritz Arndt, Heinrich Friedrich Karl vom und zum Stein are some notable names and people that helped carry the Russo-German Legion.